pgilad/gulp-colorguard/readme.md

 ## API

-[Options](https://github.com/SlexAxton/css-colorguard#programmatic) are passed through to css-colorguard, except for `options.logOk` which relates to this gulp plugin behavior only.
+[Options](https://github.com/SlexAxton/css-colorguard#programmatic) are passed through to css-colorguard, except for `options.logOk` which affects this gulp plugin behavior only.

 ### logOk